transcriptionpro/wuc-new/_posts/2017-03-12-hashflare-cloud-mining-review.md

 <h2 id="history">HashFlare History</h2>

 <p>On 23rd of April 2015, HashFlare has been <a href="/us-customs-agents-are-now-compelling-mobile-passwords/">launched officially by HashCoins</a> and that is because of those initial offer during end of 2014 on hosted mining contract.
-Both altcoins and Bitcoin has been offered by HashFlare for cloud mining service. </p>
+Both altcoins and Bitcoin has been offered by <a href="http://geni.us/hashflare">HashFlare for cloud mining service</a>. </p>

 {% include page-toc.html %}